What happens when we throw something "away"?

 Broken items: Don't throw it out - repair it! - at a Rivertowns Repair Café (see schedule).

-Usable items for donation - see our Donating & Discarding page - and start with Hastings' own TILI Garage!
+Usable items for donation - see our Donating & Recycling page - and start with Hastings' own TILI Garage!